Motor Carrier Permit - Frequently Asked Questions

 Additional information pertaining to self insurance for MCP purposes may be obtained in the California Code of Regulations, Title XIII, Article 3.5.

 Yes, all motor carriers are required to provide proof of compliance with California's Workers' Compensation laws.
-Submit one of the following or certify on the Application for Motor Carrier Permit (MC 706 M) that you are not subject to California workers' compensation laws:
+Submit one of the following or certify on the Application for Motor Carrier Permit - MC 706 M (PDF) that you are not subject to California workers' compensation laws:

 - A Certificate of Insurance (MC 65 M)